jmossberg/websocketpp-examples/README.md

 # websocketpp-examples
 Examples client and servers using WebSocket++ C++ header only library

-# How to run examples using Docker
+# Alternative 1: How to build WebSocket++ examples using Docker

 1. Install Docker: https://docs.docker.com/install/

 1. Clone this repository

         $ cd ~/git